drupal-entity-training/event/index.md

     ->setRequired(TRUE)
     ```

-    Many set methods return the object they were called on to allow
+    Many setter methods return the object they were called on to allow
-    _chaining_ multiple set methods after another.
+    _chaining_ multiple setter methods after another.
 The setting up of the
     `title` field definition above is functionally equivalent to the
     following code block which avoids chaining: